 - Personal data you provide us with when applying for a job with us, such as an application letter, CV, date of birth, education and career information;

 - any other Personal Data we obtain from or about you that we use for the purposes mentioned below.

 We do not always process all of the above data, this depends on the type of relationship, the service in question and (if applicable) the consent you have given us.

 We process your Personal Data for one or more of the following purposes (depending on our relationship with you):

 - Development, organisation, delivery and funding of our events

-We process your personal data if you apply for, participate in, are invited to participate in or are otherwise involved in one of our events, such as the Odyssey Hackathon.
+We process your personal data if you apply for, participate in, are invited to participate in or are otherwise involved in one of our events, such as Odyssey Momentum (formerly known as Odyssey Hackathon).
 This includes the processing of personal data that you provide us with through your account on our Website (the Global Odyssey Community).
 When you have attended one of our events, we may contact you for feedback or further communication in relation to any follow-up activities or meetings.